Bob Dylan Live: The Fleadh, Finsbury Park, June 20th London 2004

 This one is a write up of the third of three shows I saw Bob play back in 2003.
 Whilst the first two were run of the mill arena shows, one in Birmingham and one in Sheffield, this one was always going to be special – a return to the legendary Hammersmith Apollo in West London.
 Sure enough, Bob didn’t disappoint, pulling some stone cold nuggets from out the bag, including a song which he hadn’t played in 26 years.
 Nice one!

-So now it was a case of two down one to go as far as my Three Bob Shows for 2003 were concerned.
-There was a whole two days in between the Birmingham NEC show which I had been to on the Friday and the Hammersmith Apollo show on the Monday.
-That was a long weekend to get through in other words, a very long weekend indeed when I knew that Bob was in town, playing places like the Shepherds Bush Empire which would no doubt be packed to the rafters and full of adoring fans.
-This time I was going to see Bob with Duncan “Dunc” Hutson one of my partners in crime at Wise Words, the small distribution company specialising in books on Buddhism, which I helped run as well as being co-director of.
-Dunc had come to see Bob with me once before, the first of the two London Docklands Arena shows in May 2002 and at the time he had been suitably impressed with what he had witnessed.
-When I told him a couple of months ago that Bob would be back in London in November he jumped at the chance to come along with me to see him again.
-Therefore on the Monday I finished early at Wise and arranged to meet Dunc round my place in the late afternoon for him to park his car before we took the tube down to Hammersmith from Woodford.
+So it was now a case of two down one to go as far as my three Bob shows for 2003 were concerned.
+There was a whole two days in between the NEC show which I had taken Khangla Metok to on the Friday and the Hammersmith Apollo show on the Monday.
+That was a long weekend to get through in other words, a very long weekend indeed when I knew that Bob was in town and playing places like the Shepherds Bush Empire which would no doubt be packed to the rafters and full of adoring fans.
+This time I was going to see Bob with Dunc Hutson one of my partners in crime at Wisdom Books, the small distribution company specialising in books on Buddhism, which I helped run as well as being co-director of, not that such a thing added up to anything more than a hill of beans.
+Dunc had come to see Bob with me once before, the first of the two London Docklands Arena shows in May 2002, and at the time he had been suitably impressed with what he had witnessed.
+He must have because when I told him a couple of months ago that Bob would be back in London in November, he jumped at the chance to come along with me and see him again.
+Therefore on the Monday I finished early at Wisdom and arranged to meet Dunc at my place in the late afternoon in order for him to park his car before we took the tube down to Hammersmith from Woodford.

-Continue reading “Bob Dylan Live: London Hammersmith Apollo”
+Continue reading “Bob Dylan Live: London Hammersmith Apollo 24th November 2003”

 Bob Dylan Live: Five Never Ending Tour Shows 2013 – 2019